17 Ways to Seriously Improve Team Productivity (2024)

 Just as a journey begins with a clear destination…so productivity begins with being clear about exactly what you want to achieve.

-How?
-Well, goals keep your team on-task, enthused about what they’re trying to achieve, and motivated to do their best work.
+Goals keep your team on-task, enthused about what they’re trying to achieve, and motivated to do their best work.
+And the best goals aren’t based around outcomes (that you can’t control) but instead based on actions (that you can control).

 OKR framework